-- Chimney must positive connection (full reline) - Entire fireplace, including chimney, must be clean and undamaged.
+- Entire fireplace, including chimney, must be clean and undamaged.
 Any damage must be repaired prior to installation of the insert. - Chimney height: 15' (4.5M) minimum; 33' (10M) maximum (measured from base of insert). - The fireplace insert must be placed on a masonry hearth built to UBC standards.